jialinlu/SDM-DSE/README.md

-## sdm_topo_dse
+## Design Space Exploration Algorithm for Delta-Sigma Modulators

-This directory contains the code for the proposed high-level topological synthesis method for delta-sigma modulators, which:
+This directory contains the code for the high-level topological synthesis method for delta-sigma modulators.
+Following the following steps to run the code:

-1. Before running the code, please make sure that the libraries "hebo" and "matlab.engine" are installed in the Python (recommended 3.6.13) environment, as well as other common scientific computing libraries;
+1. Before running the code, please make sure that the libraries "hebo" and "matlab.engine" are installed in Python (recommended 3.6.13) environment, as well as other common scientific computing libraries;

 2. Please replace 'user' in the kill_matlab.sh script with your own username before running;